How design led to overconsumption–and how it can help stop it

 The project’s centerpiece is a 25-minute visual essay that traces the colonial exploitation of indigenous peoples and their land for mining through to the emergence of capitalism, as tons of metal and other by-products made their way to Europe, enabling manufacturers to produce more and more consumer goods at less and less cost.

-Today, the same countries that were brutally mined centuries ago are being “remined” as e-waste is exported from American and other countries back across their borders and then scavenged, often by young children, for their toxic but valuable embedded metals.
+Today, the same countries that were brutally mined centuries ago are being “remined” as e-waste is exported from America and other countries back across their borders and then scavenged, often by young children, for their toxic but valuable embedded metals.

 Tech companies are driving this process by developing components that are either proprietary, unfixable, or un-recyclable.
 As phones have gotten thinner, companies have started putting them together with glue instead of screws, further complicating recycling.
 The competition for thinner, better, and newer is heralding a second-coming of colonialism throughout the world, Ore Streams concludes.
-Thanks to e-waste, the process of colonial exploitation is repeating itself.
+Thanks to e-waste, the process of colonial exploitation is repeating itself, the narrator explains: “Developing countries are exploited twice, first for raw materials, then for dumping grounds.”

 Another Ore Streams video documents the history of planned obsolescence.
 The term was invented by economist Bernard London during the Great Depression, when London noticed that people were using their old shoes, furniture, and cars rather than buying replacements.
 His idea?
 Give these consumer goods an official lifespan, enforced by the government.
 “After the allotted time had expired, these things would be legally ‘dead,'” London wrote in 1932.
 People would be forced to buy new goods, buoying the economy.